Cameracraft is a new quarterly subscription-only magazine from Icon Publications Ltd.

 Edited by David Kilpatrick in Scotland, with US Associate Editor Gary Friedman in Los Angeles, Cameracraft returns to the foundations of good photography.

-Our invited retrospectives and working project portfolios will set a new standard.
+Our invited retrospectives and working project portfolios have set a new standard.
 Our visual content will open your photographic eyes, our view of photographic technology and history will absorb you, our practical advice and experience will help you.
 We promise this will not be just another photo magazine and the work we print will not be a repetition of popular themes.

-The binder costs £9.50 including VAT and postage, UK; £12.50 EU; £14.50 rest of world.
+The binder costs £11.50 including VAT and postage, UK; £14.50 EU; £16.50 rest of world.
 See Binder order page.